Emergency Dentistry – Rocky Mount, NC

 Gently rinse your mouth with warm water.
 Collect all the pieces of the broken tooth that you can and bring them with you to your appointment.
 Apply a cold compress to mitigate both swelling and pain.
 Sometimes we may be able to salvage the tooth, but if the damage is too great, we might have to extract it altogether.

 Pick up the tooth by the crown (the top portion) and give it a rinse, taking care to not disturb any tissue that may still be attached.
 Try to reposition the tooth back in its socket, gently biting down to hold it in place.
 If this isn’t possible, store the tooth in a container of milk or saltwater, or the space in your mouth between your gums and cheek.
-For the best chance at a successful re-implantation, get to our office within the hour of the tooth being knocked out.
+For the best chance at a successful re-implantation, get to our dental office within the hour of the tooth being knocked out.

 While a lost crown or filling might not be as urgent as a knocked-out tooth, it can still leave your tooth vulnerable and make chewing painful.
 If you can, locate the restoration and, using a smear of toothpaste, attempt to reattach it to your tooth.
 Since this is only a temporary solution, avoid chewing with that tooth until after you see us for a more secure reattachment.